LifeWatchINBO/alien-macroinvertebrates/src/dwc_occurrence.md

-# Darwin Core mapping
+# Darwin Core mapping for occurrence dataset

 Lien Reyserhove, Dimitri Brosens, Peter Desmet

-2017-11-03
+2017-11-07

-This document describes how we map the checklist data to Darwin Core.
+This document describes how we map the occurrence data to Darwin Core.

 ## Setup